- Nearly 100 students enrolled in grades 9-12

 Horizon Christian School’s High School program is designed to equip the next generation with the skills to serve Christ within their God given abilities.
 We believe our students will leave Horizon and be world changers.
 With the integration of faith and academics, students are equipped to grow into responsible adults.

 Horizon offers a variety of classes for all levels of achievement.
 We offer a resource time for all students.
 We also offer honors courses, AP courses, and dual credit courses.
 Along with the Core 40 required courses, student electives include creative writing, children’s literature, advance physical education, fiber art, ceramics, digital photography, radio, yearbook, debate, personal finance, film, sewing, cooking, and computer applications.
 High school students also take a course entitled Beyond the Horizon where students explore and identify their God given gifts as well as serve the community.
 Our students go on to attend the college of their choices, and many of our graduates have received substantial academic scholarships.

 In addition to academics, Horizon students have opportunities to participate in junior varsity and varsity athletics such as cross country, soccer, volleyball, basketball, baseball and softball.
 Many of our teams have been very successful through the years.
 We have had several athletes go on to play in college and several have received athletic college scholarships.

-Horizon also has a VEX Robotics Team that is now in its 6th year.
+Horizon also has a VEX Robotics Team.
 The team has been very successful, having qualified to compete in the VEX Robotics World Championship in three of their first five years of existence (and still qualified for Indiana State VEX robotics tournament in the other years), having been honored by Indianapolis Mayor Ballard, and winning tournaments and many awards for their design and programming in each year.
 This STEM program has been a launching point for students pursuing careers in the STEM fields, and has also resulted in college scholarship opportunities.